GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

 Page fault summary
 """"""""""""""""""

-In case that the crash was determined to be caused by a page fault, this section will list the offending virtual address (VA) where page fault happened.
+In the case that the crash was determined to be caused by a page fault, this section will list the offending virtual address (VA) where the page fault happened.
 Otherwise, it will be explicitly mentioned that no page fault was detected.

-In addition to the offending VA, this section will present information about any reseources that ever resided in this address or explicitly mention that no resources ever resided in this address during the crashing application's lifetime.
+In addition to the offending VA, this section will present information about any resources that ever resided in this address or explicitly mention that no resources ever resided in this address during the crashing application's lifetime.

-If the crash was detected to be caused by a page fault and resources indeed resided in the relevant VA during the crashing application's lifetime, the following sections will be added as well:
+If the crash was detected to be caused by a page fault, and resources indeed resided in the relevant VA during the crashing application's lifetime, the following sections will be added as well:

 **Resource timeline**